 We’ll have to assume in this scenario that some of your new customers will refer (if you do a good job).
-Each year, your referral base grows as well as our online leads.
-Your happy customers also become more likely to refer because they see you online on social media, see our Google reviews, etc.
+Each year, your referral base grows as well as your online leads.
+Your happy customers also become more likely to refer because they see you online, on social media, your Google reviews, etc.

 Year 1: Start Online Marketing

 Business stays stable, starts forming a community online.
 Online reputation starts to catch up with real-life reputation.

 Total: Still $400,000 in referral/return business (does that mean it’s not working?)

 Year 2: Online Leads Begin to Come In, Referral Base Begins to Grow